Powerlearnproject/se-assignment-day-2-git-and-github-SiphesihleKhumalo/README.md

 Private Repository has restricted access only selected users can havd e access to the project minimizing unwanted changes to the code

 5. Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
+A commit on GitHub records all the changes ade to files as a way of keeping or tracking all changes made to the project.
+Each commit is different and has a different ID amd a message.

+Steps involved:
+1. Create a new repository on GitHub
+2. Initialize Git on the local project
+3. Add some files on the repository
+4. Make the first commit
+5. Link to GitHub repository
+6. Push the commit to GitHub

-6. How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
+7. How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
 -Branching allows multiple users to create something that is new without affecting the main project.
 It works as a separate line of development in a repository.
 - It is important because it allows safe experiment allowing users to try new features without breaking down the original project.